CosmWasm/book/src/README.md

 ## Contributing to the book

-The book is maintained on [Github](https://github.com/CosmWasm/book) and auto deployed from there.
+This book is maintained on [Github](https://github.com/CosmWasm/book) and auto deployed from there.
 Please create an [issue](https://github.com/CosmWasm/book/issues) or pull request if you find any mistakes, bugs, or ambiguities.